 - up to 364 days in jail, and/or

 Knowingly failing to provide child support is a separate offense in Las Vegas.
 Depending on the situation it may be prosecuted as a felony carrying thousands of dollars in fines as well as incarceration in Nevada State Prison.
 (NRS 201.020)

 Also note that a conviction for Nevada paternity fraud may rope you into Family Court as well.
 The judge may impose fines and child support payments.
 For further discussion, please see our article on paternity lawsuits in Las Vegas Nevada.

 Charged with a crime?
 Call us . . . .

 If you have been arrested for paternity fraud in Nevada under NRS 201.085, phone our Las Vegas criminal defense attorneys.
-We can consult with you free of charge about whether we can get your charges reduced or even dropped so you stay out of Family Court and your record remains clean.
+Our Las Vegas fraud lawyers can consult with you about whether we can get your charges reduced or even dropped so you stay out of Family Court and your record remains clean.